How to get 63% tax relief on pension contributions (Scotland)

-The 'income' used by HM Revenue & Customs to calculate the charge is 'adjusted net income'.
+The 'income' used by HM Revenue & Customs to calculate the personal allowance reduction is 'adjusted net income'.

-Any pension contributions made by an individual, whether gross contributions to an occupational pension scheme or gross contributions to a personal pension, will reduce the final amount of adjusted net income.
+Any pension contributions made by an individual, whether to an occupational pension scheme or to a personal pension, will reduce the final amount of adjusted net income.

 Where salary exchange is used the effective rate of tax relief is increased to over 69%.

-The rates used in the following examples are based on UK income tax rates and bands, excluding Scotland.
+The rates used in the following examples are based on income tax rates and bands for Scotland.